Dealing With Everyday Stressors

 Wrapping It Up

-Alright, let’s wrap this up with some hard-hitting truth.
+Alright, let’s wrap up dealing with everyday stressors with some hard-hitting truth.

 Look, stressors aren’t going anywhere.
 It’s part of the game of life.
 But you?
 You’ve got the power to change how you play that game.